narayanajbs/test/README.md

-- [cherry-pick](https://www.youtube.com/watch?v=XdMMfUKBbtE&list=PLzdWZT-ZJD081YB1TLN5rNI1vw5hTdRzH) : is used to move specific commit id changes from one branch to other branch, after moving changes we have to commit manually add some file in Dev branch and commit it checkout to master branch
+- [cherry-pick](https://www.youtube.com/watch?v=XdMMfUKBbtE&list=PLzdWZT-ZJD081YB1TLN5rNI1vw5hTdRzH) : is used to move specific commit id changes from one branch to other branch, after moving changes we have to commit manually add some file in Dev branch and commit it.
+  	1. git cherry-pick <dev branch commit id>
+	2. git cherry-pick commit-id -e // it will help to add new commit massge
+	3. git cherry-pick  commit-id -n // it will move changes from dev to master branch with same commit id. checkout to master branch
 - [logs](https://www.youtube.com/watch?v=XdMMfUKBbtE&list=PLzdWZT-ZJD081YB1TLN5rNI1vw5hTdRzH)
 - [ pull](https://www.youtube.com/watch?v=XdMMfUKBbtE&list=PLzdWZT-ZJD081YB1TLN5rNI1vw5hTdRzH)